cpowell720/thenewsprint.co/_posts/2014-12-15-some-more-majestic-photography-from-above.markdown

 link: http://matadornetwork.com/notebook/46-incredible-aerial-shots-famous-places/
 ---

-While we're on the topic of jaw-dropping photography from the skies.
+While we're on the topic of jaw-dropping photography from the skies, I'd recommend checking this one out as well.